 BerkShares are a local currency for the Berkshire region of Massachusetts.
 Dubbed a "great economic experiment" by the New York Times, BerkShares are a tool for community empowerment, enabling merchants and consumers to plant the seeds for an alternative economic future for their communities.
-Launched in the fall of 2006, BerkShares had a robust initiation, with over one million BerkShares circulated in the first nine months and over 2.7 million to date.
+Launched in the fall of 2006, BerkShares had a robust initiation, with over one million BerkShares circulated in the first nine months and over 5 million to date.
 Currently, more than four hundred businesses have signed up to accept the currency.
-Five different banks have partnered with BerkShares, with a total of thirteen branch offices now serving as exchange stations.
+Four different banks have partnered with BerkShares, with a total of eight branch offices now serving as exchange stations.
 For BerkShares, this is only the beginning.
-Future plans could involve BerkShares checking accounts, electronic transfer of funds, ATM machines, and even a loan program to facilitate the creation of new, local businesses manufacturing more of the goods that are used locally.
+Future plans include a Business Plan Contest for area high schoolers and a loan program that will facilitate the creation of new, local businesses manufacturing more of the goods that are used locally.

 Frequently Asked Question about BerkShares